*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

-With so many great language learning apps and websites, it’s easy to learn to speak Turkish.
-Here are some of the best apps, podcasts, and websites for beginning your Turkish learning adventure.
+With so many great language learning resources, it’s easy to learn to speak Turkish.
+Here are some of the best apps for beginning your Turkish learning adventure.

 Rosetta Stone: Rosetta Stone is a great way for those who are more serious about picking up some Turkish to learn before they go.
-Like, Babbel, Rosetta Stone is a paid option, though it does have a free three-day trial.
+Like, Babbel, Rosetta Stone is a paid option, though it does have a money-back guarantee.

 Turkish Tea Time: Turkish Tea Time is a website and podcast that offers a great way to learn Turkish for free.
-The podcast especially does a wonderful job of breaking down different words and grammars so they can be understood.
+The podcast especially does a wonderful job of breaking down different words and Turkish grammar so they can be understood.
 It works best for those who have strong English.